 Staff identified this section of code as not aligning with other sections and suggests revision to align with current practice.
-In 2020 Ordinance 321 (Ordinance 321) the Conditional Use section (CCC 18.160) was amended to remove the additional language and reference the procedures of 18.172.
+In 2020, Ordinance 321 (Ordinance 321) amended the Conditional Use section (CCC 18.160) to reference procedures in 18.172.